Force myself to meditate…. This is something that I haven’t thought about for many years.

 Yeah I know, we have to work to get money to pay the bills and buy stuff we want.
 I know we used to do stuff because our mum said we had to do it, and we also do stuff because the consequences of not doing it suck…. like if we don’t empty the trashcan in the kitchen, it’s going to stink the whole house out!

-So, we do things to avoid pain (a stinky house) and also because we consider that we will be better off doing them than not doing them.
+So, we do things to avoid pain (like an angry mum or a stinky house) and also because we consider that we will be better off doing them than not doing them.
 Having money to pay the rent/mortgage is better than losing our house, and eating is considered to be better than starving!

 The point is: If we can come up with a really good reason, or some reasons, why we want to meditate, and then keep reminding ourselves of the benefits we will receive by doing our practice regularly, then we will find it much easier to just do it…..